2 John Kings Court

-Stef Smith is a multi award-winning writer working for both stage and screen to international acclaim.
+Stef Smith is an multi award-winning writer working to international acclaim.

-Writing credits include: Enough, Girl in the Machine and Swallow (Traverse Theatre Company); Float (BBC Scotland); Nora: A Doll's House (Citizens Theatre); The Song Project, Human Animals (Royal Court Theatre); Acts of Resistance (Headlong Theatre and Bristol Old Vic); Love Letters To Europe (Underbelly); How to Grow a Nation (Young Vic); Remote (National Theatre Connections Festival); Tea and Symmetry (BBC Radio); Smoke (and Mirrors) (Traverse Theatre Company and DOT Istanbul for Theatre Uncut); Back to Back to Back (Cardboard Citizens); Cured (Glasgay!
-Festival); Grey Matter (The Lemon Tree); Woman of the Year (Òran Mór) and Falling/Flying (Tron Theatre).
+Work includes: Enough, Girl In The Machine, Swallow (Traverse Theatre); Nora: A Doll's House (Glasgow Citizen's Theatre); The Song Project, Human Animals (Royal Court); Acts Of Resistance (Headlong / Bristol Old Vic); Love Letter To Europe (Underbelly); How To Build A Nation (Young Vic); Remote (National Theatre Connections Festival); Tea And Symmetry (BBC Radio); Smoke (And Mirrors) (Traverse Theatre & Dot Istanbul for Theatre Uncut); Back To Back To Back (Cardboard Citizens); Cured (Glasgay!
+Festival); Grey Matter (The Lemon Tree, Aberdeen); Woman Of The Year (Oran Mor, Glasgow) And Falling/Flying (Tron, Glasgow).

 Stef has won three Scotsman Fringe First Awards for Roadkill, Swallow and Enough.
 Roadkill also won an Olivier Award for Outstanding Achievement in an Affiliate Theatre, a Herald Angel Award, the Amnesty Freedom of Expression Award, a Fringe First Award, a Total Theatre Award for Innovation, and the Edinburgh International Festival Fringe Prize.
 Swallow opened to widespread critical acclaim, and also won the Scottish Arts Club Theatre Award.
 Girl in the Machine won the 2019 Science and Theatre Drama Award in Germany.